 HAF: the London experience

-As part of our partnership with the Greater London Authority (GLA), the Mayor’s Fund for London hosted a vibrant and informative discussion this morning for local authorities, delivery partners, London infrastructure bodies and charities in the food insecurity space interested in the Holiday Activities and Food (HAF) programme in the capital.
+As part of our partnership with the Greater London Authority (GLA), the Mayor’s Fund for London hosted an informative discussion for local authorities, delivery partners, London infrastructure bodies and charities in the food insecurity space interested in the Holiday Activities and Food (HAF) programme in the capital.

 In the wake of the Government’s Autumn 2021 announcement of future HAF funding, this event provided a special opportunity to share views about the programme so far, examine how the design of the programme played out on the ground and ensure that best practice is embedded into HAF delivery in the years ahead.